-- It is the student's responsibility to request academic accommodations.
+- Students who are unable to write the midterm because of a documented illness, family emergency or religious observance will have the midterm weight shifted to the final.
+A make-up midterm will not be given. - It is the student's responsibility to request academic accommodations.
 If you are a student with a documented disability who may require academic accommodation and have not registered with the Disability Resource Centre, please contact their office at 403-220-8237.
 Students who have not registered with the Disability Resource Centre are not eligible for formal academic accommodation.
-You are also required to discuss your needs with your instructor no later than seven (7) days after the start of this course. - Students seeking reappraisal of a piece of graded term work should discuss their work with the instructor within seven days of work being returned to class. - Please note that the following types of emails will receive no response: emails not addressed to anyone in particular; emails where the recipient's name is not spelled correctly; anonymous emails; emails in which the sender has not identified which course and section he/she is taking; and, emails involving questions that are specifically addressed on the course outline.
+You are also required to discuss your needs with your instructor no later than fourteen (14) days after the start of this course. - Students seeking reappraisal of a piece of graded term work should discuss their work with the instructor within fifteen days of work being returned to class. - Please note that the following types of emails will receive no response: emails not addressed to anyone in particular; emails where the recipient's name is not spelled correctly; anonymous emails; emails in which the sender has not identified which course and section he/she is taking; and, emails involving questions that are specifically addressed on the course outline.

-Safewalk / Campus Security: 403-220-5333 Emergency Assembly Point: ICT Food Court
+Safewalk / Campus Security: 403-220-5333 Emergency Assembly Point: Professional Faculties Food Court \\\\\